diegofps/mell/README.md

 * [Metadata](https://github.com/diegofps/mell/blob/main/docs/metadata.md) - Explains how the metadata work and how to inherit and extend from existing metadata;
 * [Template](https://github.com/diegofps/mell/blob/main/docs/template.md) - Explains the template syntax and how to customize it;
 * [Plugin and Asset](https://github.com/diegofps/mell/blob/main/docs/plugin_and_asset.md) - Shows how to use a plugin script to generate multiple output files from a single template;
-* [Logic](https://github.com/diegofps/mell/blob/main/docs/logic.md) - Shows how to extend extend the input metadata, generating more metadata and preventing complex rules in template files.
+* [Logic](https://github.com/diegofps/mell/blob/main/docs/logic.md) - Shows how to extend the input metadata, generating more metadata and preventing complex rules in template files.

 # List of useful command options